From the Streets to the Palace

 “After not being in education for over six years, starting university was a real challenge for me.
 But after receiving support from my module and course leader, Áine Woods, I have adapted very well.
 A degree is the next step in helping me achieve my goals”

 Matthew is the first person in his family to go to university and now hopes he’s a good role model for his younger brothers and sisters to aspire to.

 “I immediately recognised Matthew’s potential and massively positive attitude from his very first interview for the course here at London Met” says Áine Woods, Matthew’s course leader on the BSc Youth Work.

 “Linking theory to practice, generating a commitment and confidence to recognise oppression, and accessing how to address is essential to the course.
 Matthew’s experiences and the way he has overcome his position, means he’s perfect at this.
 The youth service providers we work with always provide us with positive feedback about how well all our students are engaged.”

 He story may not be over yet: “In March I will be entered into the Trust’s national awards where I will get the opportunity to meet Prince Charles,” added Matthew describing what’s next for him.

 “Later this week, I’m off to Miami today to represent the Trust at an art exhibition, where I’ve been asked to give a speech on my life experiences.
 Winning the award has been absolutely incredible.”

-Find out more about the Faculty of Social Sciences and Humanities at London Met.
+Find out more about the School of Social Sciences and Humanities at London Met.